 How to start an LLC in California

 Naming your business is an important step that needs to be considered carefully.
-There are many business and compliance requirements to weigh when making the final decision on your LLC’s name.
+There are many business and compliance requirements to weigh before making the final decision.
+California has very specific regulations when it comes to LLC names:

 One of the reasons you may have selected an LLC as your business type is the management structure.
-LLCs can have one of two management structures: member-managed, or manager-managed.
-The difference between the two comes down the relationship between management and ownership:
+LLCs can have one of two management structures: member-managed, or manager-managed. (“Member” is the term used to describe an owner of an LLC.)
+The difference between the two comes down to the relationship between management and ownership:

 When starting your LLC, it is critical to understand how you plan to manage your business.
 Read our article LLC members vs. LLC managers for more information on LLC management structure.